GPA Calculator

 Rounding Your GPA

 GPA rounding policies vary by institution.
-Some schools round to the nearest hundredth (3.67), others round up or down, and some don’t round at all.
+Some schools round to the nearest hundredth (3.67), others round up or down, and some do not round at all.

 The calculator offers four rounding options: